nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 * For initial setup you will need a USB keyboard and mouse.
 After setup, you can control Kodi from your smartphone using free apps like Kodi Remote on Android which will run on your internal WiFi network.
 * Finally, you will need to have an HDMI TV (plus HDMI cable) and a Wifi home network up and running to which the RPI3 can connect in order to download videos and music and stream live to your TV.
 ## This is how a connected RPI3 inside a clear case looks like:
+The top two connectors are the HDMI cable to TV and the USB power supply cord.
+The two connector on the side (one on top of the other) are the USB keyboard and mouse.
 <img src="https://github.com/nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/blob/master/images/raspberrypi_connected.jpg" width="500">
 ## More to come, work in progress.....